Please visit and “like” us on Facebook.

 *Complaint filed against Jordan World Circus – here

 BOTTOM LINE: Charitable work for one species should not depend upon the abuse and exploitation of another.
 Rather than attend the circus–which sends all the wrong messages to kids about our obligation toward other species–encourage your family and friends to make a donation to the hospital if they so wish (note this, from the NYTimes piece mentioned above: The vast majority of the operating expenses for Shriners hospitals are paid from the hospitals’ endowment.
 Shriners charity events and assessments on each Shriner account for about 2 percent).
-Or, contact the Western Montana Shrine Club to see if they can earmark a donation for “provid(ing) transportation and lodging for children and their families at the Shrine Hospital for Children in Spokane,” which is what they indicate a portion of the circus proceeds are used for.
+Or, contact the Western Montana Shrine Club (update: page has been removed) to see if they can earmark a donation for “provid(ing) transportation and lodging for children and their families at the Shrine Hospital for Children in Spokane,” which is what they indicate a portion of the circus proceeds are used for.

 Do you know a Shriner?
 Encourage him to start advocating for animal-free circuses.
 We have nothing against Shriners…and everything against animal exploitation.
 Even when the circus tickets are free, the cost is too steep!